From Our Field Notes

 Exterior waterproofing stops water before it reaches your foundation.
 This involves excavating the soil around the perimeter of your home down to the footer, applying a waterproof membrane to the exterior foundation wall, installing a drainage board and drain tile, and backfilling with gravel.

 Exterior waterproofing is the most comprehensive solution — it addresses the root cause of water intrusion rather than managing water after it enters.
-However, it is significantly more expensive and disruptive than interior waterproofing.
+However, it is significantly more expensive and disruptive than interior waterproofing, which is why we only recommend it when conditions truly call for it.

 Exterior waterproofing is the right choice when: